|

 leading 666 km east almost to Labrador, with no settlements or towns aside from

-Hydro Quebec's settlements for workers (private: not open to the public).
-At the far end
+Hydro Quebec's settlements for workers (these are private and are not open to

-you will be 745 km from
+At the far end you will be 745 km from the nearest town!
+This is the farthest

-the nearest town!
-This is the farthest you can get from a town on a road in
+you can get from a town on a road anywhere in North America!

-North America!
-You should definitely travel this road only in
+You should definitely travel this road only in a reliable vehicle with good

-a reliable vehicle with good tires.
-It is not a rough road; passenger vehicles
+tires.
+It is not a rough road; passenger vehicles can drive it, but it is

-can drive it, but it is gravel.
+gravel.
 Vehicle breakdowns here can be very costly.
-Flat
+Flat tires can be a serious

-tires can be a serious (and expensive) incident if your tires are damaged.
-You
+(and expensive) incident if your tires are damaged.
+You could be looking at

-could be looking at having tires flown in on a non-scheduled flight - there are
+having tires flown in on a non-scheduled flight - there are no convenient "tire

-395 km is 80 km/h.
-Past that point it is 70 km/h due to the narrower road
+The speed limit for the first 395 km is 80 km/h.
+Past that point it is 70

-surface.
-This road is unpaved for its entire length.
-Slow down and pull to the
+km/h due to the narrower road surface.
+This road is unpaved for its entire

-right when oncoming vehicles are approaching.
-Many drivers are considerate
+length.
+Slow down and pull to the right when oncoming vehicles are approaching.

-enough to do likewise.
-But there is the occasional idiot who will not.
-In this
+Many drivers are considerate enough to do likewise.
+But there is the occasional

-case, slowing down almost to a stop and pulling off to the far right will help
+idiot who will not.
+In this case, slowing down almost to a stop and pulling off

-to preserve your windshield.
-Be careful to avoid the temptation of hugging the
+to the far right will help to preserve your windshield.
+Be careful to avoid the

-inside of curves when the inside of the curve is not on your side.
-Conversely,
+temptation of hugging the inside of curves when the inside of the curve is not

-watch out for others coming at you around curves on the wrong side of the road.
+on your side.
+Conversely, watch out for others coming at you around curves on

-Some drivers take a chance that there's no one coming as they go around curves,
+the wrong side of the road.
+Some drivers take a chance that there's no one

-because there's so little traffic on this road.
+coming as they go around curves, because there's so little traffic on this road.

 There are scary stories of people blowing all four tires along this road, and